How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 charlie

-Content Auditing
+Content auditing

-Localization and Translation
+Localization and translation

-If you need to identify every user-facing string in a JSON-based language file, the extractor on wtools.com gives you a clean list.
+If you need to find every user-facing string in a JSON-based language file, the extractor on wtools.com gives you a clean list.
 Hand that list to a translator or paste it into a translation management tool.

-Privacy and PII Scanning
+Privacy and PII scanning

 FAQ